 When an expedited land division, for residential use only, is requested by an Applicant, the City shall use the procedures for an expedited land divisions specified under ORS 197.365 in lieu of the procedures described in Sections 9.220 through 9.229 if the application complies with the conditions and standards of ORS 197.360 through 197.380.
 Upon request for an expedited land division, the City Administrator shall evaluate the application against the requirements to qualify for expedited land division contained in ORS 197.360 and provide a written administrative decision, approving or denying expedited land division, to the applicant.
-The applicant may appeal the decision under provisions of Section 9.206(b)(3)(I).
-Section 9.309.
+The applicant may appeal the decision under provisions of Section 9.309.